Try Your Luck of the Irish with Irish Soda Bread!

 8. Place on wire rack to cool completely.

-We enjoyed this plain, toasted and with almost all meals until it was gone!
+We enjoyed this plain, toasted, with lots of butter and with almost all meals until it was gone!

 1. Candace says: